cschar/power-mode-zeranthium/README_roadmap.md

 TODO: everything

-- TEST winner function
-   - use only 1 function

 - Update on cursor move instead of type
-   - some config (mandala/droste) have options to 'snap to new position' or move there with a 'speed' setting or not be affected by caret movement without typing
+   - some config (mandala) have options to 'snap to new position' or move there with a 'speed' setting or not be affected by caret movement without typing

 - Lazy Loading popup for sprites